joltwallet/esp_littlefs/README.md

 project(test_littlefs)
 ```
 To configure LittleFS from platformIO.
-Type inside the terminal the following command: ```~/.platformio/penv/bin/pio run -t menuconfig``` When everything is working correctly, an entry is visible in `Component config->LittleFS`
+Type the following command inside the terminal : ```~/.platformio/penv/bin/pio run -t menuconfig```.
+When everything is working correctly, an entry is visible in `Component config->LittleFS`.
+When this does not show up, check if the changes to the CMake file are done correctly.

 At the moment it is required to modify the CMake files.
 But till the open issues are fixed, this is a workaround is an option to use.